caspiankeyes/AISecForge-arXiv-Publication/README.md

 ### 6.3 Research Agenda and Future Work

-The LLMSecForge framework continues to evolve through active research in key areas:
+The AISecForge framework continues to evolve through active research in key areas:

 #### 6.3.1 Priority Research Directions